-During this meeting, Scouts finish planning their a camping trip for the weekend, and continue planning Cross Team Sports Day.
+During this meeting, Scout finish planning the Expo for this weekend, and continue planning their camping trip.
+They finish planning Educator Night.

 Friendship Activities (Approximately 5-10 minutes)

 The purpose of the friendship portion of the meeting should be explained to Scouts.